 The 1.5-mile round trip adventure is beautiful and one that deserves a spotlight along with the bigger names around.
 Also, the road where you’ll find these falls is known as the Forest Heritage Scenic Byway.

-Dupont State Forest (4)
+Dupont State Forest Waterfalls Near Asheville

-37 miles (48 minutes)
+37 miles from Asheville (48 minutes)

-41 miles (48 minutes)
+41 miles from Asheville (48 minutes)

 Trail Length: 0.2 miles round trip

-39 miles (50 minutes)
+39 miles from Asheville (50 minutes)

 Arrive early to beat the crowds because this place can get packed.
 The water is always cold so be ready for that.
-Also, there is $3 entrance fee for anyone over 3 years old.
+Also, there is a $3 entrance fee for anyone over 3 years old.
 Bathrooms and showers are available.

 Tom’s Creek Falls

-42 miles (51 minutes)
+42 miles from Asheville (51 minutes)

 Trail Length: 1 mile round trip